 The Intermountain Division (IMD) of the USSA involves alpine teams or programs from Utah, southern Idaho and southwestern Wyoming.
 IMD is structured into the Northern Section, teams from Idaho and Wyoming, and the Southern Section, teams from Utah.
 Within the two sections, junior racing events may differ in age group involvement, access, and quota selections for IMD wide events.
 This structure allows for more local racing at the grass roots level and divisional events for the more competitive levels.
-IMD fields single quotas to Western Regional events including Junior Olympics and FIS competitions.
+IMD fields single quotas to Western Regional events including Junior Championship and FIS competitions.

-Access to IMD races for out of division athletes and access for IMD athletes to out of division races, beyond those where an IMD quota is selected, requires permission of the IMD Director and the governing USSA body in the other region, division, or state.
+Access to USSA IMD races for out of division athletes and access for IMD athletes to USSA out of division races, beyond those where an IMD quota is selected, requires permission of the IMD Director and the governing USSA body in the other region, division, or state.
+Athletes wishing to access out of division FIS races, that IMD does not have a quota for must adhere to the policies of the Western Region.